What is cloud detection and response (CDR)?

 The reality is, you can’t investigate every alert, and you shouldn’t have to.

-When you integrate CDR with exposure intelligence, you focus on the incidents that carry real risk and ignore the ones that don’t.
+When you integrate CDR with exposure intelligence, you focus on the incidents that carry real risk.
 That’s the shift from threat-centric to risk-aware detection.

 CDR and vulnerability management